List of The Rifleman episodes

 The Rifleman is an American Western television series that starred Chuck Connors as homesteader Lucas McCain and Johnny Crawford as his son, Mark McCain.
-The series was set in the 1880s in the town of North Fork, New Mexico Territory and was filmed in black-and-white with a half hour running time.
+The series was set in the 1880s in the town of North Fork, New Mexico Territory, and was filmed in black and white with a half-hour running time.
 The Rifleman aired on ABC from September 30, 1958, to April 8, 1963, as a production of Four Star Television.
-There were 168 episodes in the series.
+The series has 168 episodes.